strmprivacy/docs/docs/03-quickstart/05-ccd/03-aws-marketplace/03-advanced.md

 The subcharts for Kafka, Redis and PostgreSQL that are included in the STRM Privacy Data Plane Helm Chart are not meant for production purposes, as they have not been configured as such.
 Furthermore, not all Kubernetes Clusters fulfill the pre-requisites for this (e.g. support for persistent storage).
-The more convenient route here, is to use managed instances of the pre-requisites for your Data Plane.
+The more convenient route here, is to use managed instances of the prerequisites for your Data Plane.
 The following sections discuss how to set up these managed instances.

 ### AWS RDS for PostgreSQL